Be ready to fix ailing economy, export diversification, CISLAC tells Tinubu – The Sun Nigeria

 From Okwe Obi, Abuja

-The Civil Society Legislative Advocacy Centre/Transparency International Nigeria (CISLAC/TI-Nigeria) has asked the incoming administration of President-elect Bola Tinubu to implement reforms geared towards fixing the ailing economy and export diversification.
+Civil Society Legislative Advocacy Centre/ Transparency International Nigeria (CISLAC/TI-Nigeria), has asked the incoming administration of Bola Ahmed Tinubu, to implement reforms geared towards fixing the ailing economy and export diversification.

 It reiterated the need for the government to strengthen the ease of doing business and block leakages for corruption.

-Executive Director of CISLAC Auwal Musa Rafsanjani stated this during a media interactive session at the ongoing spring meeting of the World Bank and the International Monetary Fund (IMF) in Washington DC, USA.
+Executive Director of CISLAC, Auwal Musa Rafsanjani, stated this yesterday during a media interactive session at the ongoing Spring Meeting of the World bank and the International Monetary Fund (IMF) in Washington DC, USA.

 Rafsanjani in a statement noted that the incoming government needs to sustain strategic policies with the potential of driving economic growth and development.

-According to him, deliberate efforts must be made to avert the placement of priorities, reverse some of the current policies, and sustain and effectively implement new ones.
+According to him, deliberate efforts must be made to avert placement of priorities, reverse some of the current policies, sustain and effectively implement new ones.

 To encourage long-term development, he noted that the government should also ensure that borrowing is done on conditions that are consistent with entrenching debt sustainability and that borrowed funds are wisely invested in the economy’s value-added sectors.